 The tone of the book was also disappointing.
 A travelogue of this kind benefits from an author with a self-deprecating sense of humour and a certain degree of humility in unfamiliar situations.
 Instead, Theroux takes himself fairly seriously but is relentless critical of “working class” people and “people on the dole” on their holidays and “the lower middle class” proprietors of bed and breakfasts who are not interested in his complaints.
 He eviscerates “caravan” holidays in Wales as though he has never seen a mobile home in the United States.

 The book was written in 1983 and provides a good snapshot of how the big events of 1982, including the Falklands War and the birth of Prince William, were received by the British public.
 There are some very well written passages and reflections about the nature of travel and changing landscapes.
-Overall, however, the book would have benefited from more humour and willingness to go sightseeing!by
+Overall, however, the book would have benefited from more humour and willingness to go sightseeing!

 My review of Crowns and Colonies: European Monarchies and Overseas Empires, edited by Robert Aldrich and Cindy McCreery has been published in the December 2017 issue of the Royal Studies Journal.